 Unfortunately, we all occasionally have issues with accessing library resources.
-Here are some of the most common problems that distance education students encounter:
+Here are some of the most common problems that students may encounter:

 I can't login to access this database/article.

-The login for your library account is the same login you use for Campus Connection.
-If you are having problems, please contact the NDUS Helpdesk at https://helpdesk.ndus.edu/
+The login for your library account is the same login you use to log into NDSU computer labs.
+If you are having problems, please contact the NDSU Helpdesk at https://www.ndsu.edu/its/help_desk/

 I can't renew this book.
 Why do I have library fees?